On this page

 Register your API service integration

-The OIN Manager provides a mechanism to register and install your integration in your Okta org (similar to how your customer admins would install your integration) and obtain the credentials to test your Client Credentials flow.
+The OIN Wizard provides a mechanism to register and install your integration in your Okta org (similar to how your customer admins would install your integration) and obtain the credentials to test your Client Credentials flow.
 Your test integration is available only on your Okta org during the test.

-Note: From the OIN Manager test option, the test install and authorize pages are the same pages that your customers experience when your service integration is in the OIN.
+Note: From the OIN Wizard test option, the test install and authorize pages are the same pages that your customers experience when your service integration is in the OIN.
 After you publish your integration in the OIN catalog, it appears in the Applications > API Service Integrations page of your customer's Admin Console.

 Authorize a test integration

-Copy the client secret from the dialog and securely store it for your integration test.
+6. Copy the client secret from the dialog and store it securely.

 For testing purposes, use the Okta domain, client ID, and client secret obtained from your test integration to make an access token request.
 Then, make an API request using the access token returned by the first request.
 See Test your API service flow.